Adam Elliott: 2021

 On 15 February 2021, Elliott was involved in an incident with former NRL player Michael Lichaa and Lichaa's fiancée.
 The matter was referred on to the NRL integrity unit where Elliott avoided suspension and a fine.
 Elliott pledged to Canterbury that he would seek professional help in regards to his problems with alcohol.

 On 10 September, Elliott and Canterbury came to a mutual agreement to end his playing contract with the club.

 In late October 2021, Canberra Raiders signed Elliott to a 12-month contract, to resume his playing career in the 2022 NRL season.

 2022

 In June, Elliott signed a three-year contract with the Newcastle Knights starting in 2023.

 2023

 Elliott played a total of 18 matches for Newcastle in the 2023 NRL season as the club finished 5th on the table.
 Elliott played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.

 2024

 In round 2 of the 2024 NRL season, Elliott scored two tries for Newcastle in their 21-20 golden point extra-time loss to North Queensland.

 Elliott played 23 matches for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
 He played in their elimination final loss against North Queensland.

 2025

 Elliott was limited to only seven appearances with Newcastle in the 2025 NRL season which saw the club finish with the Wooden Spoon.

+2026

+On 10 January, South Sydney announced that they had signed Elliott for the 2026 NRL season.